getloom/loom/README.md

 felt is a [Node.js](https://nodejs.org/) server that you can use in many different ways:

-- as an <strong>end user</strong> on an instance deployed to the web, communicating with people and managing information
+- as an <strong>end user</strong> using Felt like Slack or Discord, but with more power to build custom experiences for your community
 - as an <strong>operator user</strong> deploying an instance to the web via servers IRL, doing admin and infra
 - (coming soon) as a <strong>dev user</strong> making a custom server using